 - Optionally set the server name prefix by adding numbers after each server name.

-- IMPORTANT: For the “Server Type” choose Hyperscale and set the Anti-Affinity Pool to the one created earlier.
+- IMPORTANT: Set the Anti-Affinity Pool to the one created earlier.

 Review and Confirm the Blueprint.